seraficaj/React-Bootstrap-Lesson/README.md

 ## React Bootstrap - Getting Started

-NOTE: As of the time of this writing (late 2021-early 2022), React Bootstrap is STILL based on Bootstrap 4.
-Future versions may be based on the then current Bootstrap 5.0.
-There are very minor differences between these versions (such as some components getting deprecated), but you may have to look out for them!

 [Get Started With React-Bootstrap](https://react-bootstrap.github.io/getting-started/introduction)

 To install react-bootstrap, you must first have Bootstrap set up according to the instructions earlier.